Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data: Methods

 Typically, the check is done on suitable scalar test quantities $T(\bm{Y}, \bm{\theta})$, chosen based on the real problem being modelled.
 The test quantity of the replicated data $T(\bm{Y^{rep}}, \bm{\theta})$ is compared with the test quantity of the observed data $T(\bm{Y}, \bm{\theta})$ through statistical tests or graphical checks to look for systematic discrepancies between the simulated and originally observed data.
 For our Bayesian material flow analysis model, we choose the test quantities to be each individual observed data and mass balance conditions of child processes in the system, in other words we choose test quantities $T_i(\bm{Y}, \bm{\theta})=Y_i$ for each $i$.
 This ensures we minimally check using the posterior predictive distribution that the model is consistent with the existing data as well as mass balance of child processes.
 One way to compare the observed data with the posterior predictive distribution is to calculate the Bayesian posterior predictive p-values for the test statistic, in our case the marginal observations $Y_i$, which are given by

-Very large or small (e.g. greater than 0.95 or smaller than 0.5) p-value suggests the observed test quantity is unlikely to be replicated in repeated experiments if the model were true, implying there is inconsistency between the model and the data.
+Very large or small p-value (e.g. greater than 0.95 or smaller than 0.05 as suggested by \cite{Gelman2013}) suggests the observed test quantity is unlikely to be replicated in repeated experiments if the model were true, implying there is inconsistency between the model and the data.
 We also calculate the posterior predictive marginal $95\%$ highest density interval for each $Y_i | \bm{Y}$ to see if they contain the observed values $Y_i$ (which include the conservation of mass conditions where $Y_i=0$).

 In practice, the integrals in \Cref{eq: posteriorpredictiveintegral} and \Cref{eq: posteriorpredictivepvalue} are analytically intractable, so we again approximate the posterior predictive distribution via sampling.
 Specifically we simulate one sample of $\bm{Y^{rep}}$ from the posterior predictive distribution for each posterior sample of $\bm{\theta}$, and we approximate p-values of \Cref{eq: posteriorpredictivepvalue} by checking the proportion of the posterior predictive samples of $Y_i^{rep}$ that exceed the observed value $Y_i$, for each $i$.